-cxxrtl_comb, cxxrtl_sync

-only valid on outputs of black boxes. if specified, indicates that every bit of the output port is driven, correspondingly, by combinatorial or synchronous logic. this knowledge is used for scheduling optimizations. if neither is specified, the output will be pessimistically treated as driven by both combinatorial and synchronous logic.

-The following options are supported by this backend:

--print-wire-types, -print-debug-wire-types enable additional debug logging, for pass developers.

--header

-generate separate interface (.h) and implementation (.cc) files. if specified, the backend must be called with a filename, and filename of the interface is derived from filename of the implementation. otherwise, interface and implementation are generated together.

--namespace <ns-name>

-place the generated code into namespace <ns-name>. if not specified, "cxxrtl_design" is used.
+'''

 -nohierarchy

-use design hierarchy as-is. in most designs, a top module should be present as it is exposed through the C API and has unbuffered outputs for improved performance; it will be determined automatically if absent.
+use design hierarchy as-is. in most designs, a top module should be

+present as it is exposed through the C API and has unbuffered outputs

+for improved performance; it will be determined automatically if absent.

 -noflatten

-don't flatten the design. fully flattened designs can evaluate within one delta cycle if they have no combinatorial feedback. note that the debug interface and waveform dumps use full hierarchical names for all wires even in flattened designs.
+don't flatten the design. fully flattened designs can evaluate within

+one delta cycle if they have no combinatorial feedback.

+note that the debug interface and waveform dumps use full hierarchical

+names for all wires even in flattened designs.

 -noproc

-don't convert processes to netlists. in most designs, converting processes significantly improves evaluation performance at the cost of slight increase in compilation time.
+don't convert processes to netlists. in most designs, converting

+processes significantly improves evaluation performance at the cost of

+slight increase in compilation time.

 -0 <level>

-set the optimization level. the default is -06. higher optimization levels dramatically decrease compile and run time, and highest level possible for a design should be used.
+set the optimization level. the default is -06. higher optimization

+levels dramatically decrease compile and run time, and highest level

+possible for a design should be used.

+-00

--00 no optimization.
+no optimization.

+-01

 unbuffer internal wires if possible.

+-02

 like -01, and localize internal wires if possible.

-'''

 -03

 like -02, and inline internal wires if possible.

 like -03, and unbuffer public wires not marked (keep) if possible.

 -05

 like -04, and localize public wires not marked (keep) if possible.

 -06

 like -05, and inline public wires not marked (keep) if possible.

 -g <level>

 set the debug level. the default is -g4. higher debug levels provide

 more visibility and generate more code, but do not pessimize evaluation.

 -g0

 no debug information. the C API is disabled.

 -g1

 include bare minimum of debug information necessary to access all design

-state. the C API is enabled.
+'''

+'''

 -g2

-like -g1, but include debug information for all public wires that are

-directly accessible through the C++ interface.
+like -g1, but include debug information for all public wires that are directly accessible through the C++ interface.

--g3

-like -g2, and include debug information for public wires that are tied

-to a constant or another public wire.
+-g3 like -g2, and include debug information for public wires that are tied to a constant or another public wire.

 -g4

-like -g3, and compute debug information on demand for all public wires

-that were optimized out.
+like -g3, and compute debug information on demand for all public wires that were optimized out.

 '''

-G.234 write_edif - write design to EDIF netlist file
+G.238 write_edif - write design to EDIF netlist file

-''' write_edif [options] [filename]

-Write the current design to an EDIF netlist file.

--top top_module set the specified module as design top module

--nogndvcc

-do not create "GND" and "VCC" cells. (this will produce an error if the design contains constant nets. use "hilomap" to map to custom constant drivers first)
+''' write_edif [options] [filename] Write the current design to an EDIF netlist file. -top top_module set the specified module as design top module -nogndvcc do not create "GND" and "VCC" cells. (this will produce an error if the design contains constant nets. use "hilomap" to map to custom constant drivers first) -gndvccy create "GND" and "VCC" cells with "Y" outputs. (the default is "G" for "GND" and "P" for "VCC".) create EDIF properties for cell attributes create extra KEEP nets by allowing a cell to drive multiple nets. -pvector {par|bra|ang} sets the delimiting character for module port rename clauses to parentheses, square brackets, or angle brackets. -lsbidx use index 0 for the LSB bit of a net or port instead of MSB.

-'''

-'''

--gndvccy

-create "GND" and "VCC" cells with "Y" outputs. (the default is

-"G" for "GND" and "P" for "VCC".)

--attrprop create EDIF properties for cell attributes

--keep create extra KEEP nets by allowing a cell to drive multiple nets.

--pvector {par|bra|ang} sets the delimiting character for module port rename clauses to parentheses, square brackets, or angle brackets.

 Unfortunately there are different "flavors" of the EDIF file format.
 This command generates EDIF files for the Xilinx place&route tools.
 It might be necessary to make small modifications to this command when a different tool is targeted. '''

-G.235 write_file - write a text to a file
+G.239 write_file - write a text to a file